ChristopheZhao/image-gen-mcp-server/README.md

 ## Compatibility

-- This project has been verified to work with the Cursor IDE MCP integration.
+- This project has been verified to work with the Cursor and Windsurf IDE MCP integration.
 - Future plans include supporting more IDEs and development environments compatible with the Model Context Protocol (MCP).